Southclaws/sampctl/README.md

 - `--mountCache --container`: if --container is set, mounts the local cache directory inside the container
 - `--ensurePlugins`: forces plugin binaries ensure before run
 - `--noCache`: forces download of plugins
+- `--absolutePath`: output the absolute path of files

 ---